matloff/fasteR/README.md

 for (pos in c('Catcher','Infielder','Outfielder','Pitcher'))
 ```

-Just an ordinary 'for' loop.
-Recall such loops are of the form
+Recall 'for' loops are of the form

 ``` r
 for (variable in vector)...